bahmutov/pre-git/README.md

 This should provide plenty of information to debug the hooks

+## Desktop Git clients

+The Git hooks should work in desktop clients, like [GitHub Desktop app](https://desktop.github.com/).

 ## Local development

 To execute commit message validation, run `npm run demo-commit-message` and vary the